Feeds:

 “WE’RE DIGITAL AND YOU’RE NOT!”

 This spoke volumes to me.
-It told me that Digital as a company was on it’s way DOWN.
+It told me that Digital as a company was on its way DOWN.
 The arrogance and pride made them blind to factors that should not have been ignored.
 And it did take them down.
 For within a short time (a couple years at the most), Digital was gone.
 It no longer existed as a company.
 Almost overnight, the company shut down and all the employees sold their houses and left Geneva.
 It was an amazing change.
 To me, it served as evidence of the saying, “pride goes before a fall.

-I am posting this blog and the article to follow, so that Americans as a nation do not suffer the same fate.
+I am posting this blog and the article to follow so that Americans as a nation do not suffer the same fate.

 The article entitled, “American Capitalism Gone With A Whimper” is a chilling condemnation of what once was the land of the free and the home of the brave.
 A proud nation one the flag-bearer of the torch of freedom on planet Earth, has now become the home of minions, looking for a free lunch, blindly following the whim and dictate of criminals elected to power by a slumbering electorate.
 This old saying captures the essence well: when everyone thinks they’re a dog, they’ll elect a dog.